Nymphenburg Palace: Tourism

 Schloss Nymphenburg is accessible by Munich public transport's tram number 17.
 This line passes through the city centre, including Stachus and the main train station.

 Miscellaneous

 Between 1936 and 1939 open air events called "Nacht der Amazonen" (Night of the Amazons) were performed.
 These shows in the park comprised 2000 players with international stars, bare-breasted girls and included also members of the SS Cavalry under Hermann Fegelein.

 The palace and its park were some of the main filming locations of Alain Resnais's 1961 movie Last Year at Marienbad.
-Also Ludwig, a 1972 film directed by Italian director Luchino Visconti about the life and death of King Ludwig II, was partly filmed in Nymphenburg.
+Ludwig, a 1972 film directed by Italian director Luchino Visconti about the life and death of King Ludwig II, was partly filmed in Nymphenburg.

 The Dressage Facility for the equestrian events of the 1972 Summer Olympics was created in the Nymphenburg park.

 The palace serves also as headquarters of the Bavarian Administration of State-Owned Palaces, Gardens and Lakes.